graymustang/Trivia-Trek/README.md

 - Open Trivia DB public api

 ## How to run
-Download repository, then open "index.html" in your browser.
+Clone repository, then open "index.html" in your browser.

 ## Features
 - Select difficulty (easy, medium, hard)